-Tencent Cloud SCF id deployed in the public network by default.
-This document describes how to enable SCF to access resources in the private network through VPC configuration, such as TencentDB, CVM, TencentDB for Redis, and CKafka, which helps ensure data and connection security.
+SCF is deployed in the public network by default.
+This document describes how to enable SCF to access resources in the private network through VPC configuration, such as TencentDB, CVM, TencentDB for Redis, and CKafka, which helps ensure the data and connection security.

 When configuring a VPC, pay attention to the following points: